alchermd/goat/docs/notes.md

     connection, etc.) might affect the test results
     - Selenium has provided implicit waits, but the implementation varies across different browsers.
 "Explicit is better than implict", as the Zen of Python says!
+- Styling shouldn't be tested, because that's essentialy the same as testing a constant.
+    - Test the implementation instead (i.e. if the CSS files are loaded correctly)

 ## Quotables